top of page

 PRATT

-board treasurer
+board advisor

 “Initiating wellness in our communities has never been more crucial for our people.
 Eat like your life depends on it, because it does.” - Mary Jo Pratt